Azure/cortana-intelligence-price-optimization/README.md

 This solution will enable retailers to receive optimal pricing recommendations on a regular basis, improve profitability, and reduce the time and effort allocated to pricing tasks.

 ## Analytical Approach
 In this session, we provide more details about the analytical approach taken in the solution.
-The price optimization approach and algorithm used in this solution follows the method described by Ferreira et al. [1].
+The price optimization approach and algorithm used in this solution follows the method described by [Ferreira et al. (2015)](#refs).

 ### Demand Forecasting